DavidB1999/SOCCER22/README.md

 Perl, J., & Memmert, D. (2017).
 A Pilot Study on Offensive Success in Soccer Based on Space and Ball Control – Key Performance Indicators and Key to Understand Game Dynamics.
 International Journal of Computer Science in Sport, 16(1), 65–75. https://doi.org/10.1515/ijcss-2017-0005 <br>

-Feel free to reach out to me if there are any questions left. <br>